Ann Li (businesswoman): Achievements

 Li became part of the list of Top 100 Philippine Artists of 2011.
 The result of voting was revealed in the day of January 4, 2012.
 She made it to top 96 in the site "EnteRvrexWorld".

 Li was featured in the June 2016 issue of Vogue Taiwan, where she is hailed as the "It girl" of the season.
 She was introduced as the 21-year-old who is part of Facebook's million fan club.

 L'Officiel Manila included her in the list of 'From East to West: 9 Filipinas Taking The Fashion World By Storm' and wrote 'we dare to ask: what else is this 21-year old capable of?' because of her achievements in the Fashion Industry.
 She relaunched her website as a webzine on June 19, 2016.

 In 2017, Forbes magazine listed Li on their "30 Under 30" Asia List under "The Arts" and is the youngest on the list at 22.
-She is also amongst the youngest in the category "Celebrities" alongside Lorde, Margot Robbie, Kris Wu, etc. On July 17, 2017 it was announced by Forbes on and share by Li that she would be attending the Summit in Manila, Philippines.
+She is also among the youngest in the category "Celebrities" alongside Lorde, Margot Robbie, Kris Wu, etc. On July 17, 2017, it was announced by Forbes on and share by Li that she would be attending the Summit in Manila, Philippines.
 She was invited by Forbes as a notable participant and panelist during the Under 30 Summit where she spoke about "Art as a Medium for Change".
 She was appointed as a judge for Miss World Philippines 2017 which aired on GMA Network on September 3, 2017.
 She also presented the award for Multimedia where she awarded Laura Lehmann who won the title and proceeded to be crowned Miss World Philippines 2017.